Yassin-Younis/Synapse/README.md

 ## Installation

-All you need is [VSCODE](https://code.visualstudio.com/) and ofcourse the [JDK](https://www.oracle.com/java/technologies/downloads/) to run the network.
+All you need is [VSCODE](https://code.visualstudio.com/) and of course, the [JDK](https://www.oracle.com/java/technologies/downloads/) to run the network.

 ## How it works

-First, initialise the Network.
-In this example we initialise a network with 1 input neuron and 1 output neuron.
+First, initialize the Network.
+In this example, we initialize a network with 1 input neuron and 1 output neuron.

 ```sh
 Network synapse = new Network(1, 1);
 ```
-Now for a network with hidden layers it's a bit less elegant:
+Now for a network with hidden layers, it's a bit less elegant:

-We need to initialise an integer array with the number of neurons you want each hidden layer to have.
+We need to initialize an integer array with the number of neurons you want each hidden layer to have.

 ```sh
 int[] hiddenLayerVals = {5};